 Our engineering team uses MAGMAsoft® flow simulation software to efficiently design each tool.
 To properly manufacture custom tooling, it’s critical to analyze the injection mold filling, casting process, solidification, heat stress / warping and other potential quality defects.

 For additional information regarding AmTech’s manufacturing solutions or capabilities, please contact our team.

-Gravity casting is a permanent mold casting process, where the force of gravity, rather than high pressure, is used to fill the mold/die cavity with molten metal.
+Gravity casting supplier services use a permanent mold casting process, where the force of gravity, rather than high pressure, is used to fill the mold/die cavity with molten metal.

 Typically, this method is used for non-ferrous, light alloy parts such as aluminum- or zinc-based alloys.

-Gravity casting is a cost-effective die-casting method, as it does not require large-scale machinery.
-This method enables process control and produces strong and consistent good quality parts, with better surface finish and mechanical properties as compared to sand casting.
+Gravity castings manufacturer processes are a cost-effective manufacturing method, as it does not require large-scale machinery.
+This method enables process control and produces strong and consistent good quality parts, with better surface finish and mechanical properties as compared to sand castings.

-Gravity casting is therefore best suited for the production of high-volume, small scale parts with sections that are thicker than those produced by high pressure die casting, but thinner than those produced by sand casting.
+The gravity cast type-of-process is best suited for the production of mid to high volume, small scale parts with sections that are thicker than those produced by high pressure die casting suppliers, but thinner than those produced as sand cast parts.